slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 A better approach would be to tag each word with a unique integer.
 The nice thing about this approach is that the integer encoding for a specific word remains the same across all documents.
 For example, ...

-To do this, Keras (a neural network library) provides a handy **Tokenizer()API** that can handle multiple documents.
-For a deeper understanding of how to implement these functions, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).
+To do this, Keras (a neural network library) provides a handy **Tokenizer() API** that can handle multiple documents.
+For a deeper understanding of how to implement this, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).

 ```python
 encod_corp = []